emdete/Qubes-InterVMFS/README.md

 Run usr/bin/QubesInterVMFS.py in the srcvm with the destvm as first and that directory name as second argument.

-The home directory of the destvm should be readonly accessible in the directory in the srcvm.
+The home directory of the destvm should be readonly accessible in the given directory in the srcvm.

 Debugging